 Understanding Peruvian Pisco Labels

 If you have ever felt overwhelmed by the jargon on a Peruvian pisco label, you have come to the right place.
 In this blog post, we want to help you understand the vocabulary used to differentiate between types of pisco, pisco grapes and production zones in Peru.
-Hopefully you can use this as a guide the next time you browse the brandy section of the liquor store.

 The Denomination of Origin in Peru requires that pisco labels must list 3 key elements: the type of pisco, the grape varietal(s), and where the pisco was produced.
 We will show you examples, but first we want to detail these 3 parts.